-Pregnancy Pregnancy Category B Reproductive studies have been performed in rats and rabbits at oral doses of up to 2000 and 500 mg/kg/day, respectively, and in both species at IV doses of up to 2000 mg/kg/day, and have revealed no significant evidence of impaired fertility or harm to the fetus due to famotidine.
-While no direct fetotoxic effects have been observed, sporadic abortions occur-ring only in mothers displaying marked decreased food intake were seen in some rabbits at oral doses of 200 mg/kg/day (250 times the usual human dose) or higher.
-There times the usual human dose) or higher.
+Pregnancy Pregnancy Category B Reproductive studies have been performed in rats and rabbits at oral doses of up to 2000 and 500 mg/kg/day, respectively, and in both species at IV doses of up to 200 mg/kg/day, and have revealed no significant evidence of impaired fertility or harm to the fetus due to famotidine.
+While no direct fetotoxic effects have been observed, sporadic abortions occurring only in mothers displaying marked decreased food intake were seen in some rabbits at oral doses of 200 mg/kg/day (250 times the usual human dose) or higher.
 There are, however, no adequate or well-controlled studies in pregnant women.
 Because animal reproductive studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.